 - Once formatted, reboot your Tab S4 into TWRP recovery mode.
 To do so, go to the “Reboot” menu in TWRP and tap on “Recovery”.

-- Finally, swipe the button on the bottom of the screen to flash the files and root Galaxy Tab S4.
+- Once the files have been added to TWRP’s flashing queue, swipe the button on the bottom of the screen to flash the files and root Samsung Galaxy Tab S4.

-You should now see Magisk Manager in the app drawer.
-To further confirm that the process was successful, simply download and run the Root Checker app from Play Store.
 Now that you have successfully rooted your tablet, you can install root-enabled apps, or install Magisk modules to add more features to the software.
+You can also install an audio mod and the infamous Xposed Framework.

 So, this was our tutorial on how to root Galaxy Tab S4 and install TWRP recovery on it.
 We hope that it proved useful to you and was easy to follow.
 If you have any questions, please leave a comment below.
 We will try to help you to the best of our knowledge.